 The digital transformation leads web and application development companies to utilize the most popular app development database in 2022.
 As per the Stack Overflow Developers survey, PostgreSQL has 46.48% popularity among professional developers, while MySQL has 45.68%.

-A database can be referred to as the place where all your essential information and data is stored in an organized manner on a computer or cloud system.
-Generally, databases are controlled by the Database Management Systems (DBMS).
+A database stores all your essential information and data in an organized manner on a computer or cloud system.
+The Database Management Systems (DBMS) generally control databases.

 It’s like a room where all your sensitive company information, employee details, stakeholder details, and customer data are stored in an organized and structured way.
 Since all this information is extremely sensitive, you must take ultra care while selecting your database development and management service.